 Figure 9-322n1—Common Info field of the Reconfiguration Multi-Link element format

+The MLD MAC Address subfield specifies the MAC Address of the MLD with which the STA transmitting the Reconfiguration Multi-Link element is affiliated.

 The Link Info field contains one or more subelements.
 The subelement format and ordering of subelements are defined in 9.4.3 (Subelements).

 The Subelement ID field values for the defined subelements are shown in Table 9-322an1 (Optional subelement IDs for the Reconfiguration Multi-Link element).